RevolutionTech/rooster/README.md

 Once deployed, you will need to set environment variables on the generated Lambda.
 See `ProdConfig` for additional environment variables used in production.
 You may also need to update `ALLOWED_HOSTS` in `ProdConfig` to match the assigned URL for the Lambda.
 Once completed, the assigned URL should be running Rooster.

 If any changes to `zappa_settings.json` are made, the file should be re-encrypted before being committed.
-You can use the `encrypt-openssl` and `decrypt-openssl` invoke commands to do this.
+You can use the `openssl` invoke tasks to do this.